-- There are several changes in settings_example.py, most notable middleware changes, please adjust your settings accordingly. - There are new file formats, you might want to include them in case you modified the WEBLATE_FORMATS. - There are new quality checks, you might want to include them in case you modified the CHECK_LIST. - There is change in DEFAULT_THROTTLE_CLASSES setting to allow reporting of rate limiting in the API. - There are some new and updated requirements. - There is a change in INSTALLED_APPS. - The DeepL machine translation now defaults to v2 API, you might need to adjust MT_DEEPL_API_VERSION in case your current DeepL subscription does not support that.
+- There are several changes in settings_example.py, most notable middleware changes, please adjust your settings accordingly. - There are new file formats, you might want to include them in case you modified the WEBLATE_FORMATS. - There are new quality checks, you might want to include them in case you modified the CHECK_LIST. - There is change in DEFAULT THROTTLE CLASSES setting to allow reporting of rate limiting in the API. - There are some new and updated requirements. - There is a change in INSTALLED_APPS. - The MT_DEEPL_API_VERSION setting has been removed in Version 4.7.
+The DeepL machine translation now uses the new MT_DEEPL_API_URL instead.
+You might need to adjust MT_DEEPL_API_URL to match your subsciption.